nthState/CurtainRaiser/README.md

 - Fix gesture view
 - Can we pass showDebugControls instead? and show an inspector?
 - Angle increases as the offset changes
+- Something is wrong with the offset, one section rotates doesnt show colour moving

 ## Example Swift Code